 The duty to submit a mandatory clearable derivative for clearing to a regulated clearing agency only applies at the time the transaction is executed.
 If a derivative or class of derivatives is determined to be a mandatory clearable derivative after the date of execution of a transaction in that derivative or class of derivatives, we would not expect a local counterparty to submit the mandatory clearable derivative for clearing.
-Therefore, we would not expect a local counterparty to clear a mandatory clearable derivative entered into as a result of a counterparty exercising a swaption that was entered into before the effective date of the Instrument or the date on which the derivative became a mandatory clearable derivative.
-Similarly, we would not expect a local counterparty to clear an extendible swap that was entered into before the effective date of the Instrument or the date on which the derivative became a mandatory clearable derivative and extended in accordance with the terms of the contract after such date.
+Therefore, we would not expect a local counterparty to clear a mandatory clearable derivative entered into as a result of a counterparty exercising a swaption that was entered into before the effective date of the Instrument and an analytic part or the date on which the derivative became a mandatory clearable derivative.
+Similarly, we would not expect a local counterparty to clear an extendible swap that was entered into before the effective date of the Instrument date on which the requirement to submit a mandatory clearable derivative for clearing is applicable to that counterparty or the date on which the derivative for clearing is applicable to that counterparty or the date on which the derivative became a mandatory clearable derivative and extended in accordance with the terms of the contract after such date.